Is Witch Hazel *Really* As Good As Everyone Says It Is?

 It’s difficult to pinpoint what exactly caused witch hazel’s meteoric rise to holy grail status.
 Thayer’s, easily the most popular brand for skincare infused with the stuff, has been around since 1847.
-It was only three to four years ago that the number of recommendations—spoken and written and vlogged—on witch hazel-infused skincare began to pick up.
+It was only three to four years ago that the number of recommendations on witch hazel-infused skincare—spoken and written and vlogged—began to pick up.
 It took us long enough to figure it out, because behind the fanfare lies a threshold of benefits.

-On paper, witch hazel sounds like it has all the wonder of that one dish in a restaurant that absolutely everybody loves, or perhaps a one-size-fits-all piece of clothing.
-The effects honestly sound as magical as its name (as long as you’re reaching for the alcohol-free version, of course.)
+On paper, witch hazel sounds like that one dish in a restaurant that absolutely everybody loves, or a one-size-fits-all piece of clothing.
+Its effects honestly sound as magical as its name (as long as you’re reaching for the alcohol-free version, of course.)
 It calms inflammation, and we don’t just mean acne: it works on conditions like rosacea, eczema and psoriasis, too.
 It’s full of antioxidants, which can prevent the skin’s outer layer from damage.
 Witch hazel toners restore the skin’s balance after cleansing, tighten pores and can soothe the skin when it’s going through one of those unprecedented rough patches.

 We weren’t immune to the hyper either.
 We preached of our love for witch hazel ourselves more times than I can count: we raved about it in shopping lists, spritzed it all over our faces in the height of the summer scorch, recommended it to the fellas looking to dip their toes into the intimidating waters of the skincare world.